 The final levy under the work expenses scheme is in principle calculated per employer.
 There is the option to calculate the final levy at group level.
+This is subject to the condition that the parent company directly or indirectly holds at least 95% of the shares in the group company.
 For an employee who works for more than one group member, groups no longer have to calculate the compensations and provisions per group member (employer).
-In addition, under this scheme the use of the free scope can be optimized for all group members by paying all compensations and provisions designated as final levy payment from the total free scope.
-The final levy payable on the total amount that exceeds the collective free scope is then paid by the group member with the highest pay taxed for the employees.
+In addition, under this scheme the use of the free scope can be optimised for all group members by paying all compensations and provisions designated as final levy payment from the total free scope.
+The final levy payable on the total amount that exceeds the collective free scope is then paid by the group member with the high est pay taxed for the employees.